Italian literature: Dante

-The merit of the poem does not lie in the allegory, which still connects it with medieval literature.
-What is new is the individual art of the poet, the classic art transfused for the first time into a Romance form.
+The merit of the poem lies is the individual art of the poet, the classic art transfused for the first time into a Romance form.
 Whether he describes nature, analyses passions, curses the vices or sings hymns to the virtues, Dante is notable for the grandeur and delicacy of his art.
 He took the materials for his poem from theology, philosophy, history, and mythology, but especially from his own passions, from hatred and love.
-Under the pen of the poet, the dead come to life again; they become men again, and speak the language of their time, of their passions.
-Farinata degli Uberti, Boniface VIII, Count Ugolino, Manfred, Sordello, Hugh Capet, St. Thomas Aquinas, Cacciaguida, St. Benedict, and St. Peter, are all so many objective creations; they stand before us in all the life of their characters, their feelings, and their habits.
+The Divine Comedy ranks among the finest works of world literature.